 1 tsp ground cinnamon

 85g salted dairy butter, melted

 2 eating apples, peeled, cored and grated

 1-2 tbsp clear honey

-Macha is becoming such a trend!
+Macha is trending!
 Here is one of my favourites Macha latte recipe.
 What exactly is Matcha?
 “It is a finely milled vibrant green tea powder made from the highest quality Japanese tea leaves.
 Comes from Uji, a region high in the hills around Kyoto, renowned for producing the best Japanese teas.
 Only accessible by foot, this remote area is unpolluted and rich in friendly bugs such as spiders, ladybirds, praying mantis and dragonflies to keep the pests under control (best to use organic matcha as non-organic matcha is grown using excessive amounts of agricultural fertilizers and pesticides).
 Shade grown for the final few months to allow the leaves to fill with chlorophyll, the finest young tea buds are picked, dried and ground in a granite mortar”. source:

 Here comes beef carpaccio, Asian-inspired dish.
 Surprisingly one of the best beef carpaccio recipes I have tried!
 The typical Piedmont (a region in/of Italy) carpaccio is made with very thin slices of beef placed on a dish with lemon, olive oil, and shavings of white truffle or Parmesan cheese, and can be topped with arugula.
 The meat typically used for carpaccio is beef sirloin.
 Since this dish is served raw, the meat must be fresh.
 Source:Wiki